-This fellowship has been established to honor the life and work of Jack Henning, San Francisco labor leader, statesman, and tireless champion of all working people. download pdf
+This fellowship was established to honor the life and work of Jack Henning, San Francisco labor leader, statesman, and tireless champion of all working people.

-Established in 2007, the Jack Henning Graduate Fellowship in Labor Culture & History began awarding annual grants in 2009 to California graduate students.
+Established in 2007, the Jack Henning Graduate Fellowship in Labor Culture & History awarded annual grants to California graduate students from 2009 to 2024.

 A fundraising event during 2007 was attended by many of our friends, including Speaker of the House Nancy Pelosi, members of the San Francisco Building and Construction Trades Council Unions, and San Francisco Labor Council Affiliates, and our supporters from the Northern California community.